JimmyGithub007/cheetah-technical-test/README.md

 cheetah digital take home assessment, built with React, TailwindCSS, hosting on Netlify.

+### Done on requirement(s)
+1. Using ReactJS
+2. The output should be printed to the console.

 ### 💻 Live [Demo](https://cheetah-technical-test.netlify.app/)
+Result printed to the console, also showing on UI.

 ## Installation and Setup Instructions